cynic-net/git-commit-filetree/README.md

 The top-level `Test` script will run the tests using perl's `prove` program, which is part of the standard install on most GNU/Linux systems.
-However, you should be able to use other TAP test harnesses should the need arise.
+However, you should be able to use other TAP test harnesses instead.
 If you have any difficulty, please feel free to contact the authors for help.

 Authors and History
 -------------------